se-edu/se-book/specifyingRequirements/userStories/details/text.md

 </tip-box>

-**We can add _conditions of satisfaction_ to a user story** to specify things that need to be true for the user story implementation to be accepted as ‘done’.
+**You can add _conditions of satisfaction_ to a user story** to specify things that need to be true for the user story implementation to be accepted as ‘done’.

 <tip-box>